MrRobz/my-little-tech-life-blog/_posts/2020-05-30-hooking-up-empress-blog-with-netlify-cms.md

 ## Create a new Empress-blog project

-Let's first create a new ember project and convert it to a empress-blog project.
+Let's first create a new ember project and convert it into a empress-blog project.

 Run the following commands in the terminal, in the folder where you'd like to create the blog: